 Our Class A common stock is currently not listed on any securities exchange.
-We have applied to have our Class A common stock approved for listing on Nasdaq under the symbol "DDOG."
+Our Class A common stock has been approved for listing on Nasdaq under the symbol "DDOG."

 Transfer Agent and Registrar

 On the completion of this offering, the transfer agent and registrar for our Class A common stock and Class B common stock will be American Stock Transfer & Trust Company, LLC.
 The transfer agent's address is 6201 15th Avenue, Brooklyn, New York 11219 and the telephone number is (800) 937-5449.